 - Steroid and local anaesthetic injections are sometimes used around compressed nerve roots or even into the fracture area of the pars for diagnostic purposes.

 - Bracing: a brace or corset may be recommended for a pars interarticularis fracture which is likely to heal.
-Researchers cite evidence of benefit for bracing with exercise in mild or even in more severe degrees of slippage.
-However, a 2009 meta-analysis concluded that bracing was not likely to fulfil this function and did not confer added benefit.[10, 11]
+Bracing with exercise may be beneficial for patients with mild or even more severe degrees of slippage.

 - More than 80% of children treated non-surgically will have full resolution of symptoms.